I get this question often. What’s the Google PM interview process? How should I prepare?

 Step 3.
 45-minute phone interview with a Product Manager.

-Assuming that the recruiter thinks that you’re a good candidate for PM, the next step is a 45-minute phone interview with a current PM.
+The next step is a 45-minute phone interview with a current PM.

 Preparation for the PM phone interview